Urban Assembly School for Emergency Management, The (02M135)

 Teachers with more than 3 years of experience: 66%

-Academic Highlights: FutureReadyNYC: Healthcare (EMT- Cohort 1 only), Advanced Placement Courses Available - We believe that every student should experience at least one Advanced Placement course over the course of his/her high school career at UASEM., Emergency Medical Care- This course is a training program to provide the students with the necessary basic skills and knowledge to deal with a broad spectrum of illness and injuries in the pre-hospital care phase of emergency medicine.
+Academic Highlights: Emergency Medical Care: This course is a training program to provide the students with the necessary basic skills and knowledge to deal with a broad spectrum of illness and injuries in the pre-hospital care phase of emergency medicine.
 Upon successful completion of the course, students will take the New York State Emergency Medical Technical Certification Examination.
-Once certified, and upon completion of certain fundamental core courses, the student will be eligible to take the advanced paramedic level courses of the program., Internships- students have the opportunity to receive internships with Northwell Health.
-11th and 12th graders complete an up to 80-hour internship which will include tours, hands-on demonstrations, skills-based workshops, interactive career panels, and mentoring at Northwell Health.
-Students learn Stop the Bleed, CPR for kids and adults, shadow Nurses and other medical professionals, receive Heart Saver and AED Training, our hospitals, and go on EMS Rotations., Emergency Medicine Pathway: students who are interested in medicine and healthcare have the opportunity to earn a valuable workforce credential and free early college credits.
+Once certified, and upon completion of certain fundamental core courses, the student will be eligible to take the advanced paramedic level courses of the program., Emergency Medicine Pathway: students who are interested in medicine and healthcare have the opportunity to earn a valuable workforce credential and free early college credits.
 Beginning their Sophomore year, students are dually enrolled as high school students at UASEM fulfilling high school graduation requirements while simultaneously earning up to 31 credits toward the Paramedic Applied Associates (A.A.S) Degree at the Borough of Manhattan Community College (BMCC) at NO COST to families.
-Students will also have the opportunity to become a New York State Certified EMT., National Education Equity Lab- UASEM offers students the opportunity to take college courses and earn college credits from universities across the country.
+Students will also have the opportunity to become a New York State Certified EMT., National Education Equity Lab: UASEM offers students the opportunity to take college courses and earn college credits from universities across the country.
 These courses are taught by UASEM staff and college professors in our classrooms.
-In these courses, students build the skills — and confidence — needed to apply to and thrive in college.
-Students have taken courses at Arizona State University, Stanford University, and Cornell University
+In these courses, students build the skills and confidence needed to apply to and thrive in college.
+Students have taken courses at Arizona State University, Stanford University, and Cornell University, Internships: students have the opportunity to receive internships with Northwell Health.
+11th and 12th graders complete an up to 80-hour internship which will include tours, hands-on demonstrations, skills-based workshops, interactive career panels, and mentoring at Northwell Health.
+Students learn Stop the Bleed, CPR for kids and adults, shadow Nurses and other medical professionals, receive Heart Saver and AED Training, our hospitals, and go on EMS Rotations., FutureReadyNYC: Healthcare (EMT- Cohort 1 only), Advanced Placement Courses Available

-Other Features: 10th Grade Seats Available, College Trips, FutureReadyNYC School, Internships Available, Online Grading System, Saturday Programs, Student Parent Orientation
+Other Features: 10th Grade Seats Available, Career and Technical Education (CTE), College Courses On Site, College Trips, Financial Literacy Coursework, FutureReadyNYC School, Internships Available, Online Grading System, Paid Internships, Saturday Programs, Student Parent Orientation

 School Features: